karamelchef/karamel/docs/text/board-ui.rst

      :figclass: align-center
      :scale: 50

-     Filling in optional and mandatory attributes.
+     To fill in optional and mandatory attributes.

-.. comments By default each cookbook has a parameter for the operating system's user-name and group-name.
+  By default each cookbook has a parameter for the operating system's user-name and group-name.
 It is recommended to set the same user and group for all cookbooks that you don't face with permission issues.

   It is also important to fine-tune your systems with the right parameters, for instance according to type of the machines in your cluster you should allocate enough memory to each system.